relm-us/relm-v4/README.md

 3. We seek to enable remote workers to feel a sense of spatial collaboration, connection and expression not found anywhere else.
 4. We seek to enable distant teams and families to work on meaningful projects together in a way that's more fun, playful and social than the current generation of apps and games.

 ## Sounds fun!
-But how can I play Ayanarra?
+But how can I play Relm?

 (This is only a concept)